- 20th century politics

 There are over 148,000 records for this period.
 Predominantly these cover the First World War (1914-1918).

-The RNR was established in 1859 as a reserve force of officers and men from deep-sea merchant ships.
+The RNR was established with the Naval Reserve Act of 1859 as a reserve force of seamen, extended to include officers in 1862, and men from deep-sea merchant ships who could be called upon during times of war or crisis to supplement the forces of the Royal Navy.
 By 1890 there were 20,000 men in the RNR.

 How do I search the records?